4.4K

 Episodes

 The journey of caring for a loved one with dementia can be deeply challenging.
-Juliah Ratladi, an MSc Dementia Care Specialist and experienced dementia caregiver, is uniquely positioned to share her observations, experiences, knowledge, and insights on various aspects of dementia care.
+Juliah Ratladi, an MSc Dementia Care Specialist and experienced dementia care professional, is uniquely positioned to share her observations, experiences, knowledge, and insights on various aspects of dementia care.
 Together with other dementia experts and caregivers, she raises awareness, offers encouragement, and provides hope.
 Through meaningful discussions, they shed light on key dementia-related issues, helping to educate and support those affected by the condition.
 Dementia care: How deep is your love?

 Episodes